SGT Mario Lopez

 Mission Accomplished on June 5, 2020

-Mario Lopez was in high school when he watched the twin towers fall during the September 11th terrorist attacks.
-Angered by the horrific events, Mario felt compelled to serve, thinking: “If I don’t do it, who will?”
+Mario Lopez was in high school when he watched the twin towers fall during the 9/11 attacks.
+Angered by the events, he enlisted in the Army shortly after graduating in 2003, joining the 68th Engineer Company as a truck driver.

-Mario enlisted shortly after graduating in 2003, joining the 68th Engineer Company as a truck driver.
-He first deployed to Iraq in 2005 and again to Afghanistan in 2008.
+He deployed to Iraq in 2005 and to Afghanistan in 2008.
 On Aug.
-13, four months into his second tour, Sergeant Lopez was on a mission when his vehicle hit an improvised explosive device (IED).
-SGT Lopez’s battle buddies acted quickly, and immediately came to his aid and pulled him from the burning vehicle.
+13, four months into his second tour, Sergeant Lopez was on a mission when his vehicle drove over an improvised explosive device (IED).
 He sustained burns to over 50 percent of his body; the loss of his right arm and four fingers on his left hand; severe damage to his feet; and the loss of his sight in his right eye.

 A native Texan, Mario chose to remain in the Lone Star State to be close to family and medical care.